msveshnikov/jira-clone-autocode/README.md

 -   Search and Filter: Add advanced search capabilities for tasks
 -   Reporting: Implement burndown charts and sprint velocity metrics
 -   Mobile Responsiveness: Optimize the application for various screen sizes
--   Backlog Ordering: Allow reordering of tasks using drag-and-drop
 -   Task Comments: Implement a comment system for tasks
 -   Custom Fields: Allow users to add custom fields to tasks
 -   Version Control Integration: Link tasks to Git commits or pull requests